 Message discipline is following these rules or these guides to the extent that you just you know, and you should do whatever way you feel best and trust, but you know when we teach people we tell them come up with your talking points, like if your school comes up with your three part plan for addressing climate change and these six different points and why they're doing it, to the extent that you can stay on message will help people anchor with what you're doing.
 Now just two or three slides left, San Diego's a community we work with a lot.
 Their brochure four or five years ago on climate change where San Diego's climate change – changing climate wakeup call 2030, if our current trends continue we're all going to die.

 I mean they literally did everything wrong here that you could imagine.
 It's negative and now they switched to you know 2050 is calling, how will we answer?
 It's all about people, you know there's little facts about – on the right side of the page, little statistics, people agree, what people are doing, leaders, the whole thing is about their community standing up to climate change and they are doing it, they have pledged to go 100% clean energy and they're a national leader and they've gone from basically doing very little I'm going to say eight years ago on climate change to – you know it doesn't take a long time once you get things right, but this is just an example.
-I do want to say that in the different guides, we provide examples for how to do it.
+I do want to say that in the different guides, we provide examples of how to do it.

 So, this is a speech that has all the 15 steps and how they're embedded into a speech, so you can see how they're embedded and you should try it yourself, and then my last slide here is that later on this month in Dallas you're going to have the largest environmental – city environmental festival operation in America by far.